On the Sample Complexity of Learning for Blind Inverse Problems: LMMSE for blind inverse problems

 \begin{proof} See Section~\ref{proof:lmmse-tikh-op} \end{proof}

-The weight of the norm that represent the data-fidelity term is similar as in Theorem~\ref{th:LMMSE-TikhG}, which is expected as one still has to deal with the noise and the interaction between the uncertainties of $\fop$ and $\xv$ represented by $\Dv$, but the weight of the Tikhonov regularization is adapted to the fact that we are regularizing on the operator and not the signal.
-Here, we are considering the LMMSE that minimizes the Frobenius norm, which explain why we obtain something so similar to the LMMSE to recover the signal.
-It would be interesting to consider LMMSE for other matrix norms.
-We leave this question for a future work.
+The weights of the the data-fidelity term is similar to the one in Lemma~\ref{th:LMMSE-TikhG}, which is expected as one still has to deal with the noise and the interaction between the uncertainties of $\fop$ and $\xv$ represented by $\Dv$.
+On the other hand, the weight of the Tikhonov regularization is tailored to enforcing regularization on the operator and not on the signal.
+As, we are considering the LMMSE that minimizes the Frobenius norm, it is natural to obtain something similar to~\eqref{eq:LMMSE-B}.
+It would be interesting to consider LMMSE defined in terms of other matrix norms.
+We leave this question for future work.